jdevfullstack/PureBasic-FileExplorer/README.md

 .png
 .jpg

+## Compiling
+To compile/run, just use the PureBasic IDE, that's very fast and simple for simple programs like this.

+## License
+MIT - The permissive license

 ## The Good Old Days
 PureBasic was my first ever programming language, so it reminds me of the good old days.
 Before PureBasic, I first learned Excel formulas, which really captured my interest.
 The very first time I encountered Excel was in college, and it was the IF function presented by the professor that really caught my attention.

-## Disclaimer
-Please note that this project is presented as a showcase of my work during a specific period.
-It represents a snapshot of my skills and accomplishments at that time.
-As such, this project is no longer actively maintained or updated.
-It is kept public for demonstration purposes and may not reflect my current abilities or the latest best practices in the field.

-However, feel free to learn from this archived project, preserved as it was during that specific period !

-## Compiling
-To compile/run, just use the PureBasic IDE, that's very fast and simple for simple programs like this.

-## License
-MIT - The permissive license

 ## More PureBasic Projects
 for more PureBasic discussion and other details,